msssm/project_template/README.md

 2) We expect to see clustering of general opinions before the extreme opinions take any effect (no disturbance).

-3) Difference in clustering patterns
+3) Difference in clustering patterns and speeds

 ## References